 Other imperialist countries followed a broadly similar pattern.
-In Germany Paragraph 175, condering mule hamoscandin illegal, was passed into Imperial hav in 1871.
-In the USA, despite variations ketween states, have against homosexuality were brought into force in the nineteenth contany.
+In Germany Paragraph 175, rendering male homosexuality illegal, was passed into Imperial law in 1871.
+In the USA, despite variations between states, laws against homosexuality were brought into force in the nineteenth century.

-What of Issibianism?
-In the mincheenth controly there was not an opsivalent legal crossed against it.
-This was not due to any emlightened attitude, however.
-Bincheesth control withdes to women, respectable women' that is, were based on a total denial of the existence of female sexuality.
-Gradually this was modified by the view that nice women wanted sex, but provely for proceeding purposes.
-The sexulogist, August Formel, typified this outlook when he write:
+What of lesbianism?
+In the nineteenth century there was not an equivalent legal crusade against it.
+This was not due to any enlightened attitude, however.
+Nineteenth century attitudes to women, "respectable women" that is, were based on a total denial of the existence of female sexuality.
+Gradually this was modified by the view that nice women wanted sex, but purely for procreative purposes.
+The sexologist, August Forrel, typified this outlook when he wrote: "The most profound and most natural irradiation of the sexual appetite in women is maternal love."

-The most profemmel and mout matural irradiation of the sexual appartite in assume is maternal lave."
-Indeed, this indikals influenced early feminists who campaigned around the thense of the protection of motherhood.
-Their view of sexual intercourse as procreative follitions for the protecgate lexitians for engaging in non-reproductive sex.
-Even Marie Stopes, who fought to enlighter women on many sexual matters, developed quack theories about the centrality of season to sexual activity to justify a hostility to lexitianism.
-She wonte:
+Indeed, this outlook influenced early feminists who campaigned around the theme of the protection of motherhood.
+Their view of sexual intercourse as procreative fulfilment led them to castigate lesbians for engaging in non-reproductive sex.
+Even Marie Stopes, who fought to enlighten women on many sexual matters, developed quack theories about the centrality of semen to sexual activity to justify a hostility to lesbianism.
+She wrote:

-"The lockrock objection to leakimism is sarely that women can only play with each other and connat. ... have a natural union or supply each other with the seminal or prostatic scenetions, which they aught to have and crave for unconsciously."
+"The bedrock objection to lesbianism is surely that women can only play with each other and cannot . . . have a natural union or supply each other with the seminal or prostatic secretions, which they ought to have and crave for unconsciously."

-Thus the densial of female scanality led the nineteenth century moral guardians to ignore it in the hope that it would go away.
-Then, when a sexual dimension to women was granted, it was quickly and rigidly school instead to the tasks of breeding fotume generations.
-However, when lesbianism patently refused to go away, the state showed that it was prepared to strong then the law.
-In 1921 a Crimical Law Amendment Bill was passed by 143 to 53 votes in the House of Commons.
+Thus, the denial of female sexuality led the nineteenth century moral guardians to ignore it in the hope that it would go away.
+Then, when a sexual dimension to women was granted, it was quickly and rigidly subordinated to the tasks of breeding future generations.
+However, when lesbianism patently refused to go away, the state showed that it was prepared to strengthen the law.
+In 1921 a Criminal Law Amendment Bill was passed by 143 to 53 votes in the House of Commons.
 It read:

-'Any act of gross indecency between female persons shall be a misdemeanar and panishable in the same manner as any such act committed by male persons under section eleven of the Criminal Law Amendment Act 1885."
+"Any act of gross indecency between female persons shall be a misdemeanour and punishable in the same manner as any such act committed by male persons under section eleven of the Criminal Law Amendment Act 1885."

-The House of Lords, he it said, prevented the law reaching the statute hock not out of friendship towards leshions but because the old famils were still convinced much because the old famils were shout leshionian and to pass a law shout it would bring it to their attention unnecessarily.
-However, the brongeoissic were prepared to use other laws like indecent assault - against leshions and had no hesitation, in 1928, of finding Radelyffe Hall's Well Of Loweliness guilty of chargenity and suppressing it.
+The House of Lords prevented the law reaching the statute book, not out of friendship towards lesbians but because the old fossils were still convinced most women did not know anything about lesbianism and to pass a law about it would bring it to their attention unnecessarily.
+However, the bourgeoisie were prepared to use other laws - like indecent assault - against lesbians and had no hesitation, in 1928, of finding Radclyffe Hall's novel, Well Of Loneliness, guilty of obscenity because of its lesbian theme and suppressing it.